 Relationships and Eating Disorders

 Healthy relationships are like the tides: they ebb and flow, especially when it comes to verbal interaction.
 You get together with a friend who has a new love interest the entire conversation is devoted to this important topic.
 Conversely, you meet with that same individual a week later and now you have news that takes center stage.
 But most of the time, it’s back and forth, give and take, which is why it is called a dialogue.

-What should a person do when an eating disorder enters a friendship, or love relationship?
-There are many suggestions and guidelines revealed in subsequent articles, such as listening, conveying compassion, extending help, etc. But whether a friend or a significant other, keep in mind that you are important too and your needs also have value.
+What should a person do when an eating disorder enters a family?
+There are many suggestions and guidelines revealed in subsequent articles, such as listening, conveying compassion, extending help, etc. But, keep in mind that you are important too, and your needs also have value.

 Remember…Relationships need balance.
 If you have a relationship with someone suffering from anorexia or bulimia, extend love to them, and to yourself.
 If you need additional help in coping with the situation, you may consider a support group for an eating disorder.
 Until your eating disordered friend achieves recovery, her primary love interest -strange as it may seem will remain her eating disorder.